Medical expert of the article

 Causes of cognitive impairment

-Dementia is a polyethological syndrome that develops in various brain diseases.
-There are several dozens of nosological forms within which dementia syndrome can develop.
-The most common of these are Alzheimer's disease, dementia with Levy bodies, cerebral vascular insufficiency, frontotemporal degeneration, diseases with predominant lesion of subcortical basal ganglia ("subcortical dementias").
-These nosological forms respond not less than 80% of dementia in old age.
+Dementia is a polyetiological syndrome that develops with various diseases of the brain.
+There are several dozen nosological forms within which dementia syndrome can develop.
+The most common of them are Alzheimer's disease, dementia with Lewy bodies, cerebrovascular insufficiency, frontotemporal degeneration, diseases with predominant damage to the subcortical basal ganglia ("subcortical dementia").
+The specified nosological forms are responsible for at least 80% of dementia in old age.

 The main causes of dementia are as follows.